miarnold/projectMackArnold/README.md

 edmunds is an API that you use to get all vehicle information, from pictures to gas mileage.
 And if I have time I will look into a gas prices API that tells you the current gas prices and your can use that in the report.

-individual research topic: AWS relation Database
+individual research topic: Dont have time to do it...

 ### Project Technologies/Techniques